 They might not be a “mom” or a “pop,” but the couple behind Green Truck Pub is dishing out delicious pub faves in a responsible way.
-All of the food is locally sourced, and the owners support locals farms, allowing their customers to enjoy guilt-free burgers.
+All of the food is locally sourced, and the owners support local farms, allowing their customers to enjoy guilt-free burgers.

 Try the “Trailer Park,” a 1/3-lb beef patty topped with bacon, onions, tomato, and a Southern classic: pimento cheese.
 Finish it off with a fresh-baked piece of pecan pie, and you’ll be a happy camper.